themesberg/flowbite-vue/docs/components/breadcrumb.md

 <script setup>
-import BreadcrumbExample from './breadcrumb/examples/BreadcrumbExample.vue' import BreadcrumbSolidExample from './breadcrumb/examples/BreadcrumbSolidExample.vue' import BreadcrumbCustomIconsExample from './breadcrumb/examples/BreadcrumbCustomIconsExample.vue'
+import FwbBreadcrumbExample from './breadcrumb/examples/FwbBreadcrumbExample.vue' import FwbBreadcrumbExampleSolid from './breadcrumb/examples/FwbBreadcrumbExampleSolid.vue' import FwbBreadcrumbExampleCustomIcons from './breadcrumb/examples/FwbBreadcrumbExampleCustomIcons.vue'
 </script>
 # Vue Breadcrumb - Flowbite
 The breadcrumb component is an important part of any website or application that can be used to show the current location of a page in a hierarchical structure of pages.